nicholaskb/semant/midjourney_integration/README.md

 *   **Failed to fetch / CORS errors:** The UI now prefers URL-based submissions so the server (not the browser) verifies and submits GCS URLs.
 If you still see failures, confirm bucket objects are public and that `GCS_BUCKET_NAME` and `GOOGLE_APPLICATION_CREDENTIALS` are set.
 *   **Authentication:** Ensure `MIDJOURNEY_API_TOKEN` is present and valid.
+*   **GoAPI “Unrecognized Param: --”:** For V7, avoid leaving inline `--*` flags in the text prompt.
+The backend already removes most common flags and relocates `--oref/--ow` into the payload.
+If you still encounter this error, check logs to ensure the final prompt contains no stray `--` segments.

 ## Command-Line Interface (CLI)